AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Average Rates in Mississippi By Coverage Level

 Naturally, having full coverage means higher premiums, but you also have more coverage in case of an accident.
-Mississippi doesn’t require uninsured/underinsured motorist coverage, but it’s worth considering.
-The state has one of the highest rates of uninsured motorists in the country (over 22 percent) — in other words, 1 in 5 drivers in Mississippi don’t have insurance.1
+Mississippi doesn’t require uninsured/underinsured motorist coverage, but we highly recommend it.
+The state has the highest rate of uninsured motorists in the country (over 28 percent) — in other words, 1 in 4 drivers in Mississippi don’t have insurance.1

 Average Rates in Mississippi By City